TKasekamp/software-quality-load-test/README.md

 # software-quality-load-test
-Software quantity JMeter load tests
+You can never have enough software quantity